batel-shafir/my-vanilla-project/README.md

 # my-vanilla-project
+An infrastructure project for no frame projects in javascript.
-express server + webpack project
+Includes express server and webpack with hot loading.